Margalla Hills: Climate

-This region falls in the Humid subtropical climate zone.
+This region falls in the humid subtropical climate zone.
 The average annual rainfall in the Islamabad area is 1,457 millimetres (57.4 in).
+Much of the high rainfall is delivered here from the moisture laden air of the Bay of Bengal hitting the lower Himalayas.

 Paleontology and archeology

 According to the research carried out by scientists and archaeologists of the project "Post-Earthquake Explorations of Human Remains in Margalla Hills", the formation of the Margalla Hills dates to the Miocene epoch.
 The dominant limestone of the Margalla is mixed with sandstone and occasional minor beds of shale.
 The archaeologists of the project have also found two human footprints over one million years old here, preserved in sands.